 Affectionately dubbed simply “The Alley”, it is a surf break that can often be crowded due to it being surfable in almost any conditions – long-boarders will delight in the smaller days, while other surfers will be able to take advantage of some great right-hand waves available towards the point.

-Relatively fast, long waves can be caught when the swell is up that are perfect for lots of turns while also being relatively forgiving.
+Relatively fast, long waves can be caught when the swell is up that is perfect for lots of turns while also being relatively forgiving.
 Many surfing lesson schools are also in operation on weekends in the area which can prove both a benefit to beginners and a hazard to surfing veterans.

 6. Duranbah Beach

-While not technically a part of the “legal borders” of the Gold Coast, Duranbah (or Flagstaff Beach) warrants a mention of its own as it is just a short trip from the main part of Coolangatta.
+While not technically a part of the legal borders of the Gold Coast, Duranbah (or Flagstaff Beach) warrants a mention of its own as it is just a short trip from the main part of Coolangatta.

 Duranbah, or “D-Bah” as it is known by the locals, is one of the world’s best-known surfing beaches, with suitable surf in most conditions as the swell can get quite big.
 Families looking for a swim would be advised to stay away – the beach itself isn’t anything amazing and it’s all about the waves at Duranbah.